ahmedshabaik/Imageprocessingproject/README.md

 - The code can be run from outside by just pressing on the python file so it’s very easy to deal with.

 - This work is made by :
-1- Ahmed Shabaik
+1-Reham Reda
-2- Reham Reda
+2-Ahmed Shabaik
-3- Mahmoud Ahmed Arafa
+3-Mahmoud Ahmed Arafa
-4- Mohamad Abd Elraouf
+4-Mohamad Abd Elraouf